smart-rinse/Machine-Learning/README.md

 * Evaluation: Create a visualization of all training loss/accuracy and validation loss/accuracy and also create a predict function to predict the sentiment results from new input words. </br>

 ## 2. Data Colection and Labeling
-* Data availability and collection: Data collection is done by collecting laundry review data on the internet.
+* Data availability and collection: Data collection is done by collecting laundry review data on the internet (specifically on google maps).
   * Review dataset
   <br> Review dataset consists of two columns, which is review text and labels.
 This data is then used to create a sentiment analysis model. </br>